The Power of Contrast for Feature Learning: A Theoretical Analysis: Comparison of Self-Supervised Contrastive Learning and Autoencoders/GANs

 Our goal as stated above is to bound the prediction risk of predictors $\{\delta_{W, w} : w \in \mathbb{R}^r\}$ constructed upon the learned representations $W_{\CL}$ and $W_{\AEN}$, that is, the quantity $\inf_{w \in \mathbb{R}^r} \mathbb{E}_{\mathcal{E}}[\ell(\delta_{W_{\CL}, w})]$ and $\inf_{w \in \mathbb{R}^r} \mathbb{E}_{\mathcal{E}}[\ell(\delta_{W_{\AEN}, w})]$.

-Now we state our results on the performance of the downstream prediction task. \begin{theorem}[Excess Risk for Downstream Task: Upper Bound] Suppose the conditions in Theorem \ref{thm: recover CL} hold.
-Then, for classification task, we have
+Now we state our results on the performance of the in-domain downstream prediction task. \begin{theorem}[Excess Risk for In-Domain Downstream Task: Upper Bound] Suppose the conditions in Theorem \ref{thm: recover CL} hold.
+Then, for the regression task, we have